mo7amedgom3a/Easy-Deploy/Frontend/README.md

     -   **Projects:**
         -   Path: `/dashboard/projects`
-        -   Description: Lists all projects.
+        -   Description: Lists all projects with grid and list views, with fallback to GitHub repositories when backend is unavailable.
         -   **New Project:**
             -   Path: `/dashboard/projects/new`
-            -   Description: Allows users to create a new project.
+            -   Description: Allows users to create a new project from GitHub repositories.
+        -   **Project Details:**
+            -   Path: `/dashboard/projects/[id]`
+            -   Description: Shows detailed information about a specific project.
+        -   **Project Logs:**
+            -   Path: `/dashboard/projects/[id]/logs`
+            -   Description: Shows logs for a specific project.
+        -   **Project Analytics:**
+            -   Path: `/dashboard/projects/[id]/analytics`
+            -   Description: Shows analytics for a specific project.
+        -   **Project Deployments:**
+            -   Path: `/dashboard/projects/[id]/deployments`
+            -   Description: Shows deployment history for a specific project.
     -   **Deployments:**
         -   Path: `/dashboard/deployments`
         -   Description: Lists all deployments.